 Accessibility Legal Issues

-While officially these rules do not directly apply to non-federal-governmental websites or applications, there have been many web accessibility lawsuits with The Wall Street Journal reporting over 240 businesses being sued in federal court over sites inaccessible to the blind since 2015.
+While officially the ADA and Section 508 rules do not directly apply to non-federal-governmental websites or applications, there have been many web accessibility lawsuits with The Wall Street Journal reporting over 240 businesses being sued in federal court over sites inaccessible to the blind since 2015.

 Microassist’s What Lawyers Should Know About Digital Accessibility, the ADA, and More covers a significant amount of US-based information about accessibility, including a timeline of landmark digital accessibility legal cases.